 Project Kaleidoscope (PKAL) — Advancing what works in STEM education

-2013 PKAL Summer Leadership Institutes for STEM Faculty
+2014 PKAL Summer Leadership Institute for STEM Faculty

-- learn from experienced mentors about the political dimensions of institutional change, the importance of understanding the institutional culture, and the changing national context for STEM leadership.
+- learn from experienced mentors about the political dimensions of institutional change, the importance of understanding institutional culture, and the changing national context for STEM leadership;

-- learn about communication style and develop an appreciation of how differences in communication styles, experience, and backgrounds enhances dialog and projects.
+- learn about communication styles and develop an appreciation of how differences in communication styles, experiences, and backgrounds contribute to enhanced problem solving;

-- create a leadership growth plan, with guidance from mentors, that outlines the vision, goals and strategies that will serve as an action agenda to effect change.
+- create a leadership growth plan, with guidance from mentors that outlines the vision, goals and strategies to effect change; and

 - join a network of colleagues from around the country who share similar goals regarding the creation of effective learning environments for all STEM learners.